-In line with the MCCG and to enable a balance of power and authority in the Board, the Board Charter, which has been adopted by the Company, sets out the restriction on the tenure of an Independent Director to a cumulative term of nine (9) years.
+The Board Charter sets out the restriction on the tenure of an Independent Director to a cumulative term of nine (9) years.
 However, an Independent Director may continue to serve the Board upon reaching the 9-year limit subject to the Independent Director's re-designation as a Non-Independent Non-Executive Director.
 In the event the Board intends to retain the Director as Independent after the latter has served a cumulative term of nine (9) years, the Board must justify the decision and seek shareholders' approval at general meeting.
 In justifying the decision, the NC is entrusted to assess the candidate's suitability to continue as an Independent Non-Executive Director based on the criteria on independence.

-There is one (1) of the Independent Non-Executive Director will reach the nine (9) years tenure limit on 27 November 2021.
-The NC and the Board, after having assessed the independence of the said Independent Director, consider her to be independent and recommended to the shareholders for approval on her retention at this forthcoming Twenty-Second ("22nd") Annual General Meeting ("AGM") of the Company to enable her to continue in office as an Independent Non-Executive Director of the Company.
-The justifications for her retention can be found in the Notice of 22nd AGM.
+There is one (1) Independent Non-Executive Director has reached the nine (9) years tenure limit on 27 November 2021.
+The NC and the Board, after having assessed the independence of the said Independent Director, considers her to be independent and recommended to the shareholders for approval on her retention at this forthcoming Twenty-Third ("23rd") Annual General Meeting ("AGM") of the Company to enable her to continue in office as an Independent Non-Executive Director of the Company.
+The justifications for her retention can be found in the Notice of 23rd AGM.

-Board Diversity
+Board and Senior Management Diversity